ibm-cloud-docs/vpc/cr-create-table.md

 You can set an ingress option to **true** on only one routing table per VPC, and then only if that routing table is not attached to any subnets.
 {: note}

-## Creating a routing table by using the API
+## Creating a routing table with the API
 {: #cr-using-the-api-ct}
 {: api}